sahib/misc/performance/homework.typ

 insertion.
 This is used for crash recovery (see section below).
 Once a segment file was safely flushed to disk, the WAL may be truncated to retain disk space.

-Since the data is first written to memory, then to disk this concept is called »leveled«.
-In theory, you might have more levels than two if you have different kind of storage like network-backend storage.
+This concept is called »leveling«, as you first write to memory and then to disk.
+In theory, you might have more levels than those two if you introduce for example network-backed storage.

 == Querying

 When a key is looked up, the in-memory data structure is first probed.
-If this does not yield a direct result then the index structure is probed to see in what segment we can fiend the key.
-This segment is then loaded and the value is then read at the offset retrieved from the index.
+If this does not yield a direct result then the index structure of each segment is probed to see if a segment contains this key and at what offset.
+If yes, we open the segment at the specific position and read the value from disk.
 Range queries are supported by checking the index for the lower and upper bound of the range and returning the key-value pairs in this offset range.
 Care must be taken to merge this result with the in-memory segment.